SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 <img src="image/newdisplay.png" alt="image" width="207" />

 In the NewDisplays area, the newly accessed the [Display] is appeared.
+You can specify permission to distribute content for new Display.
 Content will not be delivered to the [Display] until permission.
 Once selected, the permission data is saved, and in the next access it is delivered according to stored the permission data.